 Many governments make a distinction between long- and short-term travel advisories.
-The U.S. State Department issues travel warnings for "long-term, protracted conditions that make a country dangerous or unstable," while travel alerts cover temporary problems such as natural disasters or election-related demonstrations.
+The U.S. State Department issues travel warnings for ongoing problems such as civil wars and unstable governments, while travel alerts cover temporary issues such as natural disasters or election-related demonstrations.

 A travel advisory -- no matter how strongly worded -- cannot legally stop you from traveling to a particular place.
 After reading an advisory, it is up to you to decide whether to heed or ignore the advice.
 While your government will try to help you if you run into trouble abroad, you will always be traveling at your own risk.

 Not all travel warnings are created equal.
 When deciding how seriously to take a particular travel advisory, here are a few questions to ask yourself:

 1. Is the entire country affected?
 In many cases, violence, unrest or natural disasters are confined to a particular region while the rest of the country is still safe and welcoming to tourists.
 For example, in recent years Britain has cautioned visitors against traveling in Gulf Coast states of the U.S. during hurricane season.
 And while Mexico's recent struggles with violence are well publicized, government warnings apply only to select states; many popular tourist destinations such as the Mayan Riviera have remained safe.

 While your well-being always comes first, keep in mind that the fallout from an isolated act of violence can affect an entire country's tourist industry -- and have a disproportionate effect on the economy of a developing nation.